AMC Pacer: Model designations

 "Sundowner": Available through AMC dealers in California for 1975 only, the Sundowner was a basic $3,599 (suggested retail price) Pacer with options that listed for $300 included at no extra cost.
 In addition to the mandatory California engine emissions controls and bumper guards, the package included "Basketry Weave" fabric upholstery with coordinated trim on the door panels, plus remote control exterior mirror, rear window washer and wiper, styled road wheels with whitewall tires, and a roof rack.

 "Levi's" Package: Introduced for the 1977 model year to capitalize on the popularity of the Levi's Gremlin and Hornet, the Levi's Pacer had blue denim-like upholstery and door-panel trim, with small Levi's tags on the front seats.
 The copper buttons in AMC's other Levi's models were omitted, and a Levi's logo sticker was applied on the front fender.
-The version, which could be combined with the Pacer X package, did not sell in large numbers and it was dropped for the 1978 model year.
+The version, which could be combined with the Pacer X package, did not sell in large numbers, and it was discontinued for the 1978 model year.

 Carl Green Enterprises (CGE) Pacers: these cars, modified by automobile designer Carl Green, had 401 CID AMC V8 engines plus flares, air dams, and wings.
 The CGE Pacers appeared in Hot Rod, Popular Hot Rodding, and Car & Driver magazines.
 Green also built two Pacer pace cars for B.F.
 Goodrich to use in the International Motor Sports Association circuit and provided body kits for Amos Johnson's Team Highball racecars.

 Pacers without the optional vinyl roof trim could be finished in several unique two-tone paint combinations, with front and rear scuff molding extensions on the body sides.
 The two-tone treatment was changed in 1977 to an "up and over the roof" accent paint scheme for the remainder of production.